-In order to evaluate the proposed model selection methodology in a real data context, we apply the proposed algorithm to a discrete texture image obtained as a result of the textile images analysis in \citet{freguglia2020hidden}.
+To assess the effectiveness of the proposed model selection methodology within a practical data setting, we implement the algorithm on a discrete texture image obtained from the analysis of textile images in \citet{freguglia2020hidden}.
 In the original work, a Gaussian mixture with $5$ components, driven by the Markov Random Field model described in \autoref{sec:mrf}, is used to describe grayscale continuous-valued images of dyed textiles and one of the products of the analysis is a pixel-wise segmentation of which mixture component was estimated as the most probable.
-The interaction coefficients of the hidden MRF were originally estimated considering a complete region, with every position within a maximum distance of $5$, but we are interested in investigating whether similar interactions for the mixtures components could be described by sparser interaction structures, producing synthetic texture images that have the same patterns as the reference image.
+The interaction coefficients of the hidden MRF were originally estimated considering a complete region, with every position within a maximum distance of $5$, but we are interested in investigating whether similar interactions for the mixtures components could be described by a sparse interaction structure, producing synthetic texture images that have the same patterns as the reference image.
 We will consider the $200$ by $200$ subset of one of the estimated discrete images presented in \autoref{fig:tex_original}, and denote it as $\bz^*$.

-Considering as input the image data from \autoref{fig:tex_original}, our goal is to determine whether the complete interaction structure is necessary to properly model the observed random field or a sparser interaction structure could be used, without significant differences in terms of statistical inference.

-The search for sparse neighborhoods for modeling texture has been the subject of several papers in the literature, among them, \cite{cross1983markov} and \cite{gimel1996texture}.
-However, the selection methods used are mostly heuristic.
-In this work, we propose a novel statistical methodology that allows to perform proper statistical inference.
+Considering the image data from \autoref{fig:tex_original}, our goal is to determine whether the complete interaction structure is essential to properly describe the interactions of the observed random field, or if a sparse interaction structure could be used, without significant differences in terms of statistical inference.
+The search for sparse neighborhoods for modeling interactions in texture images has been the subject of several works in the literature, among them, \cite{cross1983markov} and \cite{gimel1996texture}.
+However, the selection methods employed in these studies are mostly heuristic.